What is Apollo Neuro

 Waves of touch

-In terms of the actual sensation of using Apollo, the effect is rather nice… The vibrations are due to a partnership with Lofelt, one of the biggest names in state of the art haptic technology It’s clear that Apollo Neuroscience have created a range of vibration-based sensory experiences that really do feel distinct from each other.
+In terms of the actual sensation of using Apollo, the effect is rather nice… The vibrations are due to a partnership with Lofelt, recently acquired by Meta (previously Facebook) one of the biggest names in state of the art haptic technology It’s clear that Apollo Neuroscience have created a range of vibration-based sensory experiences that really do feel distinct from each other.

 The vibrations are best described as ‘waves’.
 The pulses are not constant or robotic – like you would experience when your phone is ringing – instead Apollo modes play out more in the way someone would give a massage, constantly varying the speed and intensity of touch.